mondrake/drudbal/README.md

 'Working' means:
 1. it is possible to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
-2. it is passing a selection of core PHPUnit tests , executed on Travis CI.
+2. it is passing a selection of core PHPUnit tests , executed on GitHub Actions CI.
 The latest patches for the issues listed in 'Related Drupal issues' below need to be applied to get a clean test run.

 ## Installation